 Price: New users get a free trial, then $10/month

 A big part of tapping into a “lo-fi” sound is about signal processing, and what tools you use to apply effects to your audio, but it’s also very much about what instruments and sounds you use.
 Lo-fi hip-hop is often built around sampled loops from older records, but not everyone has access to libraries of vinyl (or the ability to legally clear samples).

 Enter Arcade.
-Arcade gives you instant access to thousands of Samples (loops, chords, one-shots, vocals, you name it, we’ve got it) arranged in different Kits, which you can play, chop up, and modify as you go.
+Arcade gives you instant access to thousands of Samples (loops, chords, one-shots, vocals, you name it, we’ve got it) arranged in different Samplers, which you can play, chop up, and modify as you go.
 Other audio sample subscriptions make you go online for new content as it’s released.
 In Arcade, new content is delivered right inside the software, making it one of the best lo-fi plugins for finding new sounds.

 Arcade features numerous sound packs (we call them Lines) that are brilliant for lo-fi recordings.
 The Crate focuses on loops that could be at home in a connoisseur’s vinyl collection, Taped is all about the emotive nature of tape saturation and flutter, and Vintage Synths is a diverse collection of pads, leads, arps, and subs that will spring to life when pushed through other plugins on this list.

 3. Aberrant DSP Sketch Cassette II

 Good for: Warbling tape vibes, breathing life into boring pads, making recordings sound “lived in”